jonathandumas/generative-models/README.md

 ## Cite

-If you make use of this code in your own work, please cite our arXiv paper:
+If you make use of this code, please cite our arXiv paper:

 ```
 @article{dumas2021deep,